The general static spherical perfect fluid solution with EoS parameter w=-1/5: Introduction: SSSPF solutions with isothermal EoS

 Contrary to the impression in a non-negligible fraction in the literature (see works citing~\cite{Kiselev}), the solution for ``blackhole surrounded by quintessence'' is not known~\cite{Visser_on_Kiselev,Lake_on_Kiselev,Semiz_on_Kiselev}.
 To be more precise, the {\it general} exact static spherically symmetric (SSS) solution of Einstein's Field Equations (EFE)

 are unknown for perfect fluid (PF) source, i.e.

 where $\rho$ and $p$ satisfy

+with constant $w$.
 In eq.(\ref{ee}), $G_{\mu\nu}$ is the Einstein tensor, for whose definition we use conventions of~\cite{mtw}; $T_{\mu\nu}$ the stress-energy-momentum (SEM) tensor and $\kappa$ the coupling constant.
 Eq.(\ref{pfemt}) is applicable for a so-called {\it perfect fluid}, sometimes called the {\it isotropic} perfect fluid (corresponding to a fluid without viscosity and heat conduction), where $\rho$ and $p$ are the energy density and pressure, respectively, as measured by an observer moving with the fluid; and $u_{\mu}$ is the fluid's four-velocity.
 One further element of the description of a perfect fluid is the assumed relation, called an {\em equation of state} $f(p,\rho)=0$ (EoS) between $p$ and $\rho$.
-In stellar physics, the so-called {\it polytropic} EoS, $p\propto \rho^{\gamma}$ is relevant; in cosmology, the proportional\footnote{In the literature, this EoS is sometimes called the {\it barotropic} EoS or the {\it linear} EoS.
-However, most dictionaries give the meaning of {\it barotropic} as the property that the pressure depends on the density only, and {\it linear} would include relationships like $p = p_{0} +w\rho$, so we believe that the phrase {\it proportional EoS} is more appropriate. } EoS, (\ref{eos}).
+In stellar physics, the so-called {\it polytropic} EoS, $p\propto \rho^{\gamma}$ is relevant; in cosmology, the isothermal\footnote{In the literature, this EoS is sometimes called the {\it barotropic} EoS or the {\it linear} EoS.
+However, most dictionaries give the meaning of {\it barotropic} as the property that the pressure depends on the density only, and {\it linear} would include relationships like $p = p_{0} +w\rho$, so we believe that the phrase {\it isothermal EoS} is more appropriate, in analogy with isothermal processes of the classical ideal gas where $pV =$ constant } EoS, (\ref{eos}).
 In that context, $w=0$ describes the matter-dominated (or ``pressureless dust") case, \mbox{$w=1/3$} the radiation-dominated case, \mbox{$w<-1/3$} dark energy, and \mbox{$w<-1$} phantom energy.
 These latter concepts have been introduced into cosmology in the last two decades \cite{de,phantom}, after the discovery of the acceleration of the expansion of the universe \cite{acceleration-hiZsst,acceleration-SCP}.

 To find solutions for the contents and structure of a static spherically symmetric spacetime, one usually starts with the ansatz~\cite[Sect.23.2]{mtw}

 for the line element, where $d\Omega^{2}$ is the line element for the unit sphere.
 For a static spherically symmetric spacetime filled with an isotropic perfect fluid (SSSPF solutions), one must use (\ref{pfemt}) together with the staticity of the perfect fluid source,